TriValleyCoderDojo/beginner-web/session1/09-save_url/README.md

 ![After Save Button](https://raw.githubusercontent.com/TriValleyCoderDojo/beginner-web/master/screenshots/after_save.PNG)

 You will use the Share button to get the public URL to give out to your friends and family.
 When you click on the Share button a fly-out window appears below it.
 You will notice in the window is the public URL.
 You can cut and paste it to share.
+Unfortunately, you don't get any control over the URL that CodePen creates for you, and you just need to use what they give you.
 There are other options here, but I will leave that to you to explore on your own.

 ![Share Button](https://raw.githubusercontent.com/TriValleyCoderDojo/beginner-web/master/screenshots/share_url.PNG)